 our new model of the mind body connection.

-The Mind body connection became the “glue” that ties all the other elements of my recovery protocol together and consists of the following major elements:
+The Mind body connection became the first and ongoing step that ties all of the other elements of my protocol together and consists of the following major elements:

 NOTE: Each of these is also a link to a more detailed discussion on a separate page.